 This is an option that must be taken seriously by each student and parent.
 It is both a time and financial commitment.

 There is a $225.00 production fee required for each participant.
-Included in your production fee is a Professional video of the production via internet link.
+Included in your production fee are two orchestra seat tickets and a Professional video of the production via internet link.

-$100 of this fee is due at registration, and $125 is due by April 6, 2020.
-You may choose to solicit two business ads (personal ads not included) instead of making the $100 of the second payment and only the $25 will be due (by April 6, 2020).
-If you choose to solicit the two business ads, the cost of your production fee is reduced, factoring in the value of the video link.
+$100 of this fee is due at registration (or end of October for NEW families), and guarantees you two orchestra seat tickets to the show.
+The remaining $125 is due by April 5, 2021.
+You may choose to solicit up to two business ads for the production program to reduce the 2nd production fee; one ad (regardless of ad size) will deduct $50 from the remaining $125 due in April.
+Two business ads will deduct $100 from the $125, leaving only the $25 fee for the professional video link.
 Families with more than one child enrolled need to pay for the video link only once and may deduct $25.00 from the additional child’s production fee.

 This fee helps to cover stage rental, lighting, scenery, tech crew and the $1 million Liability Insurance the school is required to carry for the production by the Calvert County Board of Education.

 The costume fees are due by October 26, 2020.

 Some costumes may require separate props and/or shoes as necessary to the character they are portraying (i.e., wigs, hats, crowns, additional makeup) and this fee is due upon notice of cost.
 Certain roles may require an additional costume or rental fee.
 If your costume fee has not been paid by the due date, we will be unable to order your costume.

 Costume: $95 per costume (late fee = $20)

 One Costume Order Form needs to be completed per costume being purchased (i.e. if a student is in 5 dances, then 5 separate forms need to be filled out)